-Char peppers on open flame of stove or under the boiler.
-Once blackened transfer them to zip lock bag or a bowl and cover with plastic wrap.
+Char poblano peppers on open flame of stove or under the boiler.
+Once blackened, transfer them to zip lock bag or a bowl covered with plastic wrap.
 Let them steam for 10-15 minutes.

 Pre-heat oven to 350 degrees.

-Remove the blackened skin.
+Remove the blackened skin from peppers.
 Make a slit in middle and remove seeds.
-Stuffed with paneer bhuraji.
-Transfer them to baking dish and bake them for 10 to 15 minutes until peppers and filling is warm through.
+Stuff peppers with paneer bhuraji.
+Transfer them to a baking dish and bake them for 10 to 15 minutes until peppers and filling is warmed through.

 To serve, pour about half a cup of gravy on individual serving plate and top with stuffed pepper.
 Serve with a nan and/or rice.

-Ladoos are made thoughout in India at home and readily available in sweet shops.
+Ladoos are made thoughout in India at home and also readily available in sweet shops.
 The round shaped sweet is called ladoo and there are many varieties of ladoo.
-Different ladoos are made depending on occasion and festival.
+Different types of ladoos are made depending on occasion and festival.
 This sweet is favorite of children.
-It can be eaten as snack or with a meal as a sweet.
+It can be eaten as a snack or with a meal as a sweet.

 2 cups ladoo (coarse whole wheat) flour, available in Indian grocery stores.